Arabic 500 (PG)

 - Knowledge and understanding of the role of language in general, and Arabic in particular, in language-based scholarship and research (specific learning outcome for PG students)

 This module will be taught over 22 weeks with 4 hours of lectures per week.

 Scope and syllabus

-The course provides teaching and learning of higher intermediate level Arabic language.
+The module provides teaching and learning of higher intermediate level Arabic language.
 It covers a wide variety of texts covering literature, politics, religion, science etc…